 The six guidelines you need to specify a bulk bag filler

-By David Boger Vice President Sales and Marketing Flexicon Corporation
+By David Boger Vice President, Global Business Development & Marketing Flexicon Corporation

 Exponential growth in the use of bulk bags has spawned an entire manufacturing segment dedicated to producing specialized equipment that not only fills and discharges bulk bags, but offers various degrees of automation and integrates filling and unloading operations with upstream and downstream equipment.
 As the number of equipment options increases, so should the ability of the specifier to evaluate stand-alone equipment and integrated systems against current and anticipated needs.
 The author addresses the "filler" half of the bulk bag handling equation, offering the six most important parameters to consider when satisfying any individual bulk bag filling requirement with top efficiency and cost effectiveness.